 - Focused message (“why should I care?”)

 Make it Super Easy to Give

-Bottom line: people are busy — and you certainly aren’t the only one asking for money.
-So once you have your bright idea and a creative execution, you should make it super easy for people give you their money.
+Bottom line: People are busy — and you certainly aren’t the only one asking for money.
+Once you have your bright idea and a creative execution, you should make it easy for people to donate.

 Here are some key considerations:

 This is another incredibly easy way for people to give.
 If you can set up a Text-to-Donate option, your engagement will undoubtedly increase.
-However, it can be very expensive to set up this type of functionality.
 Talk to a service provider to see what the cost would be and if this option makes sense for a campaign of your scope and scale.

 Credit Card Option

-If you’re raising money at an event in person, do not expect everyone to have cash on them.
-Square card readers are currently free (make sure you order one in advance of the event if you don’t already have one) and PayPal fees are nominal (if your college or university is a registered nonprofit, you can even avoid fees altogether), so there’s no reason to not have a credit-card option at your booth or event headquarters.
+If you’re raising money at an event in person, do not expect everyone to be carrying cash.
+According to Formstack, only 41% of American adults say they regularly carry cash.
+Square card readers and PayPal fees are popular options, so there’s no reason to not have a credit card option at your booth or event headquarters.